Reading Time: 7 minutes 17 seconds

-We’ve all experienced this delayed muscle pain, but some of us seem to get it worse than others.
-Is it because we’re pushing harder?
+We've all experienced this delayed muscle pain, but some of us seem to get it worse than others.
+Is it because we're pushing harder with more strenuous exercise?
 Maybe.
 But, based on some early research, it seems genes and gender may be the culprits.

-Before we delve into this topic let me give you a refresher on what DOMS actually is.
-(For a more in-depth look at DOMS check out this post).
+Before we delve into this topic here's a refresher on what DOMS actually is.

 Though the exact cause of DOMS hasn't been nailed down yet, researchers have found that it may come from one or more of a few factors:

-There is also some research that indicates the pain you experience as DOMS is from little tears in the muscle tissue caused by exercise.
+There is also some research that indicates the DOMS pain you experience is from little tears in the muscle tissue caused by exercise.
 In other words, it could be actual muscle damage making you feel the pain a few days later.

 So, is it true that some people are more prone to DOMS than others, or are you just imagining it?
 There do seem to be some differences, based on genetics and gender, not just the level of strenuous exercise.

-Studies of genetics and muscle soreness after exercise indicate that genes could play an important role in how sore you get, if at all.
+Studies of genetics, muscle stiffness, and muscle soreness after exercise indicate that genes could play an important role in how sore you get, if at all.
 There are at least two important genes involved: